 Skill induction and planning with latent language (ACL 2022)

 Leveraging language to learn program abstractions and search heuristics (ICML 2021)

 Interpretation and explanation

 How can we help humans understand the features and representational strategies that black-box machine learning algorithms discover?
 To what extent do these strategies reflect abstractions that we already have names for?

-Compositionality and learning
+Compositionality and generalization

 Collaboration graph trivia: My Erdős number is at most three (J Andreas to R Kleinberg to L Lovász to P Erdős).
-My Kevin Bacon number (and consequently my Erdős-Bacon number) remains lamentably undefined, but my Kevin Knight number (since apparently that's a thing) is one.
+My Kevin Bacon number (and consequently my Erdős-Bacon number) remains lamentably undefined, but my Kevin Knight number (it's a thing) is one.
 I have never starred in a film with Kevin Knight.
 Noam Chomsky is my great-great-grand-advisor (J Andreas to D Klein to C Manning to J Bresnan to N Chomsky).